 Don’t be surprised that you need at least a day to enjoy the museum to the fullest!
 No problem as your dog is welcome, too.

 The Giessbach stream falls over a length of 500 meters in 14 stages, where it tumbles past the historic Grand Hotel Giessbach to make its way into the Lake Brienz.
+It’s a wonderful romantic getaway, especially for couples.
 A path leads up to and behind the waterfall which makes for a stunning view.
 Several trails depart from here for short and extended hikes.

 Insider Tip: Short Lake Shore Walk Giessbach-Iseltwald ca. 1.5 Std.